etinaude/python-sorting-algorithms/README.md

 * lls{low level sort} sorts based on -1 to each value and ordering base on which reaches 0 first (only positive ints)
 * Reddit sort (post it on Reddit and take the top reply as fact)
-* meme sort (sort based on proximity to the numbers 69 and 420)
 * combo sort (sorts with 5 algorithms to make sure its correct)
 * 5 stages of grief sort